XenyxNZ/Arma-3-Performance-Guide/Guide.md

 # Memory allocators
 Memory allocators are application components that manage how it allocates and deallocates its data in RAM.

-## Installing & using a memory allocator
+## Installing and using a memory allocator

 ### Installing a memory allocator